VictorAvelar/VictorAvelar/README.md

 ### Hi there 👋

-I'm currently working on the travel industry, my focus area is the Independent Hoteleliers Domain, and I work @trivago.
+I'm currently working on the travel industry, my focus area is the Independent Hoteliers Domain, and I work at [trivago](https://github.com/trivago).
 I code in Go & PHP.

 📫 You can reach me on twitter: [@VictorAvelar](https://twitter.com/VictorAvelar)